transcelerate/ddf-sdr-api/src/TransCelerate.SDR.RuleEngine/TransCelerate.SDR.RuleEngine.md

 This Class is the validator for StudyObjectives

-<a name='T-TransCelerate-SDR-RuleEngineV2-EncounterValidator'></a>
+<a name='T-TransCelerate-SDR-RuleEngineV5-EligibilityCriterionValidator'></a>
-## EncounterValidator `type`
+## EligibilityCriterionValidator `type`

 ##### Namespace

-TransCelerate.SDR.RuleEngineV2
+TransCelerate.SDR.RuleEngineV5

 ##### Summary

-This Class is the validator for Encounter
+This Class is the validator for EligibilityCriterion

 <a name='T-TransCelerate-SDR-RuleEngineV3-EncounterValidator'></a>
 ## EncounterValidator `type`